cloudnative-pg/cloudnative-pg/docs/src/fencing.md

   set to 1

 !!!
 Warning
-    When at least one instance in a `Cluster` is fenced, failovers/switchovers for that `Cluster` will be blocked until the fence is lifted, as the status of the `Cluster` cannot be considered stable.

-    In particular, if a **primary instance** will be fenced, the postmaster process will be shut down but no failover will happen, interrupting the operativity of the applications.
-When the fence will be lifted, the primary instance will be started up again without any failover happening.
+    If a **primary instance** is fenced, its postmaster process is shut down but no failover is performed, interrupting the operativity of the applications.
+When the fence will be lifted, the primary instance will be started up again without performing a failover.

-    Given that, we advise the user to fence only replica instances when possible.
+    Given that, we advise users to fence primary instances only if strictly required

-!!!
-Warning
-    If the primary is the only fenced instance in a `Cluster` and the pod is deleted, a failover will be performed.
-When the fence on the old primary is lifted, that instance is restarted as a standby (follower of the new primary).

 If a fenced instance is deleted, the pod will be recreated normally, but the postmaster won't be started.
 This can be extremely helpful when instances